Milanovac Lake (Jezero Milanovac)

 Milanovac got its name after ‘Milan‘ the name of the local farmer who used to have a mill in this lake.

 The lake is situated in a canyon, bordered by rocks and cliffs, some of them more than twenty meters high.
-The walking path is leading all the way along the lake while another path is leading along the cliff’s upper levels from where there are several good places to enjoy the fantastic vistas.
+The walking path leads all the way along the lake while another path is leading along the cliff’s upper levels from where there are several good places to enjoy the fantastic vistas.

-Depending on daily light or brightness of the sky the water has a light green and blue colour while the water surface reflects the colours of the leaves. (see autumn and spring in the lakes photo galleries)
+Depending on the daily light or brightness of the sky the water has a light green and blue colour while the water surface reflects the colours of the leaves. (see autumn and spring in the lakes photo galleries)

 This is where Milke Trnine waterfalls flow into the next lake.

-Location Map Milanovac Lake:
+Location Map Milanovac Lake

 Milanovac GPS Coordinates: